-In accordance with your request, we have completed an actuarial valuation of the County Employees' and Officers' Annuity and Benefit Fund of Cook County ("CEABF" or "the Fund") as of December 31, 2018.
+In accordance with your request, we have completed an actuarial valuation of the County Employees' and Officers' Annuity and Benefit Fund of Cook County ("CEABF" or "the Fund" or "the Plan") as of December 31, 2021.
 The major findings of the valuation are contained in this report.
+Cavanaugh Macdonald Consulting (CMC) performs the actuarial valuation annually.

 For purposes of GASB Statement No. 67 and GASB Statement No. 74, we have performed separate actuarial valuations of the pension benefits and retiree health insurance benefits provided by the CEABF and have prepared actuarial reports based on these valuations.
 As has been done in past years, we have also performed this combined actuarial valuation of the pension and retiree health insurance benefits provided by the Fund to measure the overall funded status and contribution requirements of the Fund.
 We believe that such a combined valuation is required under Section 9-199 of the Illinois Pension Code which provides that the Fund shall submit a report each year "containing a detailed statement of the affairs of the Fund, its income and expenditures, and assets and liabilities....".
 This report is intended to present the results of the combined valuation.
-For more details on the Plans, readers are encouraged to review the separate GASB 67 and 74 reports.
-In particular, the separate GASB 75 report values retiree health liabilities at an unfunded 4.13% discount rate, while this combined report values retiree health liabilities at the funded discount rate of 7.25%.
+For more details on the Funds, readers are encouraged to review the separate GASB 67 and 74 reports.
+In particular, the separate GASB 75 report values retiree health liabilities at an unfunded 2.05% discount rate, while this combined report values retiree health liabilities at the funded discount rate of 7.00%.

 In preparing this report, we relied, without audit, on information (some oral and some in writing) supplied by the CEABF's staff.
 This information includes, but is not limited to, statutory provisions, employee data, and financial information.
 We found this information to be reasonably consistent and comparable with information provided in prior years.
 All exhibits, with the exception of Exhibits 2.1 and 2.2, were prepared by the actuary.
 The valuation results depend on the integrity of this information.
-The benefits considered are those delineated in the Plan, the CEABF was established on January 1, 1926 and is governed by legislation contained in the Illinois Compiled statutes, particularly Chapter 40, as amended and restated effective December 31, 2018.
+The benefits considered are those delineated in the Fund.
+The CEABF was established on January 1, 1926 and is governed by legislation contained in the Illinois Compiled statutes, particularly Chapter 40, as amended and restated effective December 31, 2021.
 If any of this information is inaccurate or incomplete our results may be different and our calculations may need to be revised.